omkarcloud/google-maps-scraper/README.md

 ## 📦 Requirements

-To use this tool, you'll need:
+To use this tool, ensure you have:

 - Google Chrome Browser

-Let's get started by following these steps:
+Then get started by following these steps:

 **1️⃣ Download and Install:**